| Aloe affinis - Aloe - Perennial

 Aloe porphyrostachys - Aloe

-- Perennial Succulent - The northernmost Aloe in nature.
+- Tender Perennial Succulent - The northernmost Aloe in nature.
 Seed collected

 at its high-elevation type locality in Saudi Arabia has been the source